|Training Methods:||Action Learning Seminar and Workshop|

 The development and evaluation of management skills are based on KASAC training model

-Corporate Investment Management Decisions
+Strategic Investment Management

-Corporate financial decisions: capital budgeting, choice of capital structure, and working capital management.
+Corporate financial decisions: capital budgeting, choice of capital structure, and working capital management

-Corporate investment management: types of investment securities; security market operations; investment policies; security analysis and valuation principles; risk, return, and investment analysis
+Corporate investment management: Types of investment securities; security market operations; investment policies; security analysis and valuation principles; risk, return, and investment analysis

-Corporate capital structure and raising capital: the Investment banking process and stock exchange listing
+Corporate capital structure and raising capital: The Investment banking process and stock exchange listing

 Financial markets for shares, fixed income securities, options and futures.

-Security analysis: organization of securities markets, risk and return analysis, modern portfolio theory, efficient market theory, fixed income securities, equity securities, and derivative securities
+Security Analysis: Organization of securities markets, risk and return analysis, modern portfolio theory, efficient market theory, fixed income securities, equity securities, and derivative securities

-The management courseware includes the following:
+The courseware includes the following:

 Participant's coursework and assessment project guide